jgerstmayr/EXUDYN/README.rst

 The following people have contributed to Python and C++ library implementations (as well as to testing, examples, theory, ...):

 +  Joachim Schöberl, TU Vienna (Providing specialized NGsolve  core library with \ ``taskmanager``\  for \ **multi-threaded parallelization**\ ; NGsolve mesh and FE-matrices import; highly efficient eigenvector computations)
-+  Stefan Holzinger, University of Innsbruck (Lie group solvers in Python, Lie group node)
++  Stefan Holzinger, University of Innsbruck (Lie group module and solvers in Python, Lie group node, testing)
 +  Andreas Zwölfer, Technical University Munich (FFRF and CMS formulation)
-+  Peter Manzl, University of Innsbruck (ConvexRoll Python and C++ implementation / pip install on linux / wsl with graphics)
++  Peter Manzl, University of Innsbruck (ConvexRoll Python and C++ implementation, pip install on linux, wsl with graphics)
 +  Martin Sereinig, University of Innsbruck (special robotics functionality)
++  Michael Pieber, University of Innsbruck (helped in several Python libraries)
 +  Grzegorz Orzechowski, Lappeenranta University of Technology (coupling with openAI gym and running machine learning algorithms)
++  Aaron Bacher, University of Innsbruck (helped to integrated OpenVR, connection with Franka Emika Panda)

 The following people have contributed to examples, testing and theory:

-+  Michael Pieber, Konstantina Ntarladima, Manuel Schieferle, Martin Knapp, Lukas March, Dominik Sponring, David Wibmer, Simon Scheiber
++  Konstantina Ntarladima, Manuel Schieferle, Martin Knapp, Lukas March, Dominik Sponring, David Wibmer, Simon Scheiber

 -- thanks a lot! --